liambll/MRI-cardiac-segmentation/README.md

 If we want to find multiple i-contours that might overlap each other in an image, Mask R-CNN would be appropriate.
 In this case, we only expect one i-contour per image, so U-Net would be more appropriate.

 I implement a quick prototype to evaluate the feasibility of using U-Net for i-contour segmentation without o-segmentation.
 There are 5 patients with 96 matching image-icontour files.
 For this prototype, I simply train the U-Net model on the first 3 patients, and validate the model on the remaining 2 patients.
-The best model weight and segmentation result (without any postprocessing) is available at: https://drive.google.com/drive/folders/1PjrCZzGC2nGci1Fg7VZrbBY4v69ppa6G?usp=sharing
+The best model weight and segmentation result (without any postprocessing) are available at: https://drive.google.com/drive/folders/1PjrCZzGC2nGci1Fg7VZrbBY4v69ppa6G?usp=sharing

 | Dataset  | Mean (Std) of IoU Score | Mean (Std) of Dice Score |
 | ------ | -------- | -------- |